 Las Pilitas was the place where the original "The Boy on the Seahorse" ("El Niño Sobre el Caballo de Mar" - mostly known as "El Caballito de Mar", The Little Seahorse) by Rafael Zamarripa was first located.

 Las Pilitas themselves are just a series of rocks that lay between the sea and the beach, nothing sensational, but a good reference point (check the photo above and you'll see them in the foreground).
+They appear and disappear (more or less) depending on the beaches evolution, there's quite a bit of sand moving in and out and up and down the beach.
+So you never know just how much rock you'll find.

-The Seahorse (original) at Las Pilitas
+The original Seahorse statue at Las Pilitas